 Dr. Gell-Mann knew David Bohm quite well from their days in Princeton, New Jersey.
 Of Einstein and later Bohm’s “hidden variables” ideas, Gell-Mann writes,

 “Those variables may be imagined as describing individual flies buzzing about everywhere in the universe, more or less at random, interacting with the elementary particles and affecting their behavior.
 As long as the flies are undetectable, the best the theorist can do in making predictions is to take statistical averages over their motions.
 But the unseen flies will cause unpredictable fluctuations, creating indeterminacies.
 The hope was that the indeterminacies would somehow match those of quantum mechanics, so that the predictions of the scheme would agree with quantum-mechanical predictions in the many cases where observation confirms the latter.”Murray Gell-Mann in “The Quark and the Jaguar”

 “The solar system is not expanding, nor is our galaxy or the cluster of galaxies to which it belongs.
 The other galaxies and clusters are not expanding either.
 But the different clusters are receding from one another, and that is what reveals the expansion of the universe.”Murray Gell-Mann in “The Quark and the Jaguar”

-Gell-Mann’s description here is more consistent with NPQG, where an outflow of spacetime æther from galaxies and galaxy clusters would roughly balance the inflow of higher energy standard matter (gas, dust, celestial objects, decay products from spacetime æther).
+Gell-Mann’s description here is more consistent with NPQG, where an outflow of spacetime æther from galaxies and galaxy clusters would roughly balance the precipitation and inflow of higher energy standard matter (gas, dust, celestial objects, decay products from spacetime æther).
 The galaxy local expansion of spacetime æther would cause a photon to experience incrementally more redshift, as if it had traveled on a longer path through the spacetime æther than it actually had.
 We would then consider expansion to be galaxy local as well.